aquette/addon-smartnut/README.md

 ## Authors & contributors

 The original setup of this repository is by [Arnaud Quette][aquette].

+[Arnaud Quette][aquette] is the retired former NUT project leader, and its main developer / Debian packager / author of many drivers (usbhid-ups, snmp-ups, dummy-ups, ...) / co author of many others / author of WMNUT and lot more (...)

 For a full list of all authors and contributors, check [the contributor's page][contributors].